Kansas vs. Missouri: which one is better? This is a question many people ask themselves…

 Why Kansas City Missouri is a Good Place to Live

-Looking to move to Kansas City MO?
-You couldn’t have made a better selection.
-Not only is it a family–friendly city, it has plenty to do and see, good schools and tight knit neighborhoods.
+Looking to move to Kansas City Missouri and want to know why Missouri is a good place to live?
+Not only is Kansas City, Missouri a family–friendly city, it has plenty to do and see, good schools and tight knit neighborhoods.
 Best part is, you can actually afford to live here, as it happens to be one of the most affordable cities in the Midwest.
 The cost of living is 2.5 percent below the national average, from utilities and housing to groceries and gas.

 Here are some more reasons why KC is a good place to live.